jahndev/markdown-cv/index.md

 <div id="webaddress">
 <a href="jahn.developer@gmail.org">jahn.developer@gmail.org</a>
-| <a href="https://www.linkedin.com/in/jahnarellano">My Ln profile</a>
+| <a href="https://www.linkedin.com/in/jahnarellano">My Linkedin</a>
 </div>

 ## Currently

-Standing on the shoulders of giants
+Estee Lauder Company ELC, London — Backend Developer OCTOBER 2020 - PRESENT
+Tech support to enable migration of web sites from use a legacy back-end system to a new one based on a micro-service and distributed architecture.

 ### Specialized in